alexmen656/siege-wrapped/README.md

 # Siege Wrapped is here!

-Siege is over and now you can create your own Siege Wrapped.
-This project was inspired by SoM Wrapped and Spotify Wrapped.
+Siege Wrapped.
+You can probably already imagine what it is, basically Spotify Wrapped for Siege.
+Just enter your Slack ID and get your personal wrapped.
+Inspired by SoM Wrapped and Spotify Wrapped.

 ## Recommended IDE Setup